Lau-Ren/javasnake/README.md

   </body>
 </html>
 ```
 The only real points of interest here are the script calls for jQuery and bundle.js.
 The project is set up to use watchify, so all of the code in our lib directory will get bundled up and served to our index.html when the `npm start` command is run.
+You can then just open up `index.html` in Chrome to see the app up and running.

 ## CSS
 The CSS in this code is extremely basic.
-It simply sets the color of our table cells in their various states.
+It simply sets the size and color of our table cells in their various states.
 Inactive, Player, Tail and Food.

 ## JavaScript
 The skeleton for this project is already laid out.
 We have all our controllers, it's just a matter of determining the actions our methods need to perform to get it all up and running.
 Remember, this game is an exercise in Object Oriented Programming.
 We're going to be building all of our state variables and functions as *key : value* pairs within the controller objects.
 The controllers will then be required in where needed.
 IE: `var player = require('./playerController')`.
-And you will call your methods off the variables.
+And you will call your methods off the objects.
 IE: `player.movePlayer()`.

 ## The Table
 HTML tables, rows and cells can be a little tricky to navigate when you first start using them.
 However, they do offer a reliable and scalable way to manage game boards, and are perfect for our purposes.
 Instead of hard coding one in, we're going to be generating a square table programmatically.
 Based on a size variable we pass in, our `generateTable` method should build the game board for us.
 Nested for loops should do the trick: